-This Code Policy explains how employees should use Unilever equipment and systems, or personal devices to access information at Unilever, responsibly and securely in compliance with all relevant laws and regulations
+This Code Policy explains how employees should use Unilever equipment and systems, or personal devices to access information at Unilever, responsibly and securely in compliance with all relevant laws and regulations Employees are provided with access to Unilever systems and equipment to carry out their role.

-Employees are provided with access to Unilever systems, software, digital services, and equipment to carry out their role.
+Employees are permitted to use Unilever Equipment for personal use if this does not cause material impact to Unilever. material impact includes excessive storage, network usage, mobile data usage, or voice utilisation which may have an impact on the performance of the environment.

-Employees are permitted to use Unilever Equipment for personal use if this does not expose Unilever to cyber risk or harm, or materially impact Unilever systems or operational resiliency.
-Material impact examples includes excessive storage, network usage, mobile data usage, storing non public data on personal storage or voice utilisation which may have an impact on the performance of the environment.
-Cyber risk is defined as an action that could expose Unilever systems or data or damage the Unilever brand.
+All Unilever business information processed by or stored on Unilever or personal systems and equipment is not private and may be monitored, inspected or removed by Unilever, regardless of whether it is work-related or 'personal'.

-To the extent permitted by law:
+Unilever may log, diagnose and assess activity on Unilever systems and equipment to the extent permitted by law, to ensure this policy is being followed and Unilever's technical environment is optimised.

-- All information processed by or stored on Unilever issued or owned systems and equipment (and Unilever information on personal devices) may be monitored, inspected or removed by Unilever without prior notification - Unilever may log, diagnose, investigate, and assess activity and data on Unilever systems to ensure this policy is being followed and Unilever's technical environment is optimised and risk managed.
-Unilever reserves the right to remove any software that is non compliant / unapproved
+Countering Corruption Respecting People Safeguarding Information Engaging Externally